 Students applying for the program must hold a Bachelor's (or equivalent) degree and should have basic knowledge of formal logic (formal systems, propositional & predicate logic, completness, incompletness) and set theory (axiom of choice, ordinals, cardinals, basic cardinal and ordinal arithmetics).
 Familiarity with analytic philosophy and philosophy of mathematics and exact sciences is useful.
 Please contact our department for more details about requirements.
 Students from the Czech Republic and Slovakia should apply directly to the Czech version of the program which is free.
 For other nationalities, please contact the department in case you would like to study in the Czech version.

 The standard length of the program is two years.
-As part of the requirements for completing the program, the student must write a Master's thesis on a selected research-level topic under the direction of an advisor.
+To successfully pass the Master program, students must write a Master's thesis on a selected research-level topic under the direction of an advisor.
 The advisor and the topic of the thesis is usually chosen after completing the first year.

 While the focus of the program is to prepare students for doing research in mathematics, logic or computer science, research is by no means the only possible career path.
 The skills needed to sucessfully complete the program and the training in formal reasoning ensure that our students usually have great freedom in choosing a job if they decide to not pursue a career in academia.